 The course is“open” and participants can attend those parts of the course that are of most interest.
 The upside of this is that there is no fee, no attendance sheets and no exam!
 The downside is that the course will not give any credits in the Ph.d. program.

 The courses will be held at “Frederik Holst hus”.
-If you are interested in joining, please register by ticking a box for each of the days you plan to attend, as there are limited spaces.
+If you are interested in joining, please register by ticking a box for each of the sessions you plan to attend, as there are limited spaces.

 Teachers: Hein Stigum, Cecilie Dahl, Nina Iszatt.